The Dangers of Mixing Aspirin and Acetaminophen (Tylenol)

 - In the 1970s, aspirin was shown to block a natural enzyme needed for production of natural hormones involved in many body processes, like pain and tissue injury.

-- The full effect aspirin has on the body is still being discovered, even today.
+- Even today, the full effect aspirin has on the body is still being discovered.

 - Tylenol is often recommended as a gastric-friendly alternative to aspirin, which has a history of irritating the stomach when taken without food.